AudienseCo/haiku/views/markdown/containers.md

 ## Cards

-### Card monitoring
+### Status Card

-The monitoring card should be used to display information about items having a lifespan.
-For example a monitoring campaign or a Twitter Ads campaign will run for a specific duration.
+The status card should be used to display information about items having a lifespan or that are actionable.
+For example a monitoring campaign or a Twitter Ads campaign will run for a specific duration and can be paused and resumed.

 States of the card can be toggled with the class `currently-running` and `currently-paused` which will show certain elements or not.

 Header menus can be made visible by adding the class `active` to the parent of the clicked button.

-{{ component('components/containers/card-monitoring.html') }}
+{{ component('components/containers/card-status.html') }}